-- S24_V428_E1_LastnameFirstname_Shells.hipnc this should include a vex sop and a vop sop version.
+- S24_V728_E1_LastnameFirstname_Shells.hipnc this should include a vex sop and a vop sop version.
 The vex code should be commented.
-Make it clear that you have created working versions of both an example using the same parameters with each method and a switch node to show the same result is required. - [optional but strongly encouraged]
+Make it clear that you have created working versions of both an example using the same parameters with each method and a switch node to show the same result is required. - [required for graduate level]

-S24_V428_E1_LastnameFirstname_Shells.jpg and S24_V428_E1_LastnameFirstname_Shells.mp4.
+S24_V728_E1_LastnameFirstname_Shells.jpg and S24_V728_E1_LastnameFirstname_Shells.mp4.
 This should demonstrate the range of seashells that can be produced.